M-Colley/pedsumo/README.md

 You can also change how many timesteps (1 processed timestep equals the simulation of a second in the real world) between each update of the GUI during the simulation there are (more information further down).
 Also, adjust at what timestep you want the simulation to end automatically if needed.
-If no value is given, SUMO will take the one specified in the `.sumocfg` file of the scenario and if there is no end time found, the simulation will stop at timestep 3600.
+If no value is given, the simulation will stop at timestep 3600.

 In the bottom section, you can adjust several variables that affect the probability of pedestrians to ignore AVs at unprioritized crossings.